DLibatique/LATN102-S20/notes/4-verbal-nouns-and-adjs.md

 ### Gerundive as Verbal Adjective

-Like all other adjectives, the gerundive will always be paired with a noun.
-However, unlike most adjectives, the gerundive has two additional characteristics due its verbal nature: voice and tense.
-The gerundive is always passive and forward looking (the reason for this is that gerundive is technically the future passive participle).
+Like all other adjectives, the gerundive will usually be paired with a noun.
+However, unlike most adjectives, the gerundive has two additional characteristics due to its verbal nature: **voice** and **tense**.
+The gerundive is always **passive** and forward looking (the reason for this is that gerundive is technically the future passive participle).
 Consequently, we translate the gerundive "to be [verb]ed", which often carries a sense of necessity or obligation.
 Consider the following examples:

 - Carmen **audiendum** ("a song to be heard")
 - Urbs **videnda** ("a city to be seen")